usoban/klepto/README.md

 #### Conditional anonymisation

-Table row's column can be conditionally anonymised by writing an anonymisation expression.
+Column's value can be conditionally anonymised by writing an anonymisation expression.
 For evaluating anonymisation expressions, we use `Expr` package, and its [language definition can be found here][antonmedv-expr-language-definition].

-To conditionally anonymise a row, prefix the anonymisation expression with `cond:`, as seen in the example below.
+To conditionally anonymise a column, prefix the anonymisation expression with `cond:`, as seen in the example below.
+You can access other row's columns within the anonymisation expression.

 ```
 [[Tables]]